Luca06Luwa/Luca06Luwa/README.md

 - Clone Hero Control Panel (Made redundent by the upstream devs and by me adding CH to the scoop package manager).

-- Porting Clone Hero PTB to the scoop package manager (Didn't want to work out installers).
+- Porting Clone Hero v1.0.0.4080-final to the scoop package manager (Didn't want to work out installers).

 - Packaging Frost Softwares programs to the scoop package manager (Didn't want to deal with it).

 - Writing up the Aroma CFW Guide for the Wii U Hacks Guide.
-(Upstream devs made a better version).

 ---
 ### Finished Projects: